Published January 2018

-It would not be harmful to consider starting your own company, or joining the Clergy or perhaps if you becoming a Physician or Surgeon : these are the jobs least likely to ever be replaced according to my research.
-However, if I could make another suggestion: you probably safe with a government job as well.
+It would not be harmful to consider starting your own company, joining the Clergy or perhaps become a physician or surgeon.
+According to my research these positions are the least likely to ever be replaced.
+However, you’d probably be safe in a government job as well.

-Not all my research suggested gloom, and if you are to believe what is on the internet, you could believe that for every job that has been lost, 2.6 jobs have been gained.
-That standard of living is growing World Wide, with the maturity of the internet.
-Businesses using the internet, tend to grow twice the speed, or export twice the rate.
+Not all my research suggested doom and gloom, and if you are to believe the Internet, you can believe that for every job that has been lost, 2.6 jobs have been gained.
+The standard of living is growing worldwide with the maturity of the Internet.
+Businesses using the Internet tend to grow twice as fast or export twice the rate.

 Time will tell.